pylhc/tfs/doc/compatibility.rst

 MAD-X Compatibility
 -------------------

-The ``MAD-X`` compability mode is more restrictive, and enforces that none of the features listed in the :ref:`MAD-NG section <madng mode>` do not appear in the `TfsDataFrame`.
+The ``MAD-X`` compatibility mode is more restrictive, and enforces that none of the features listed in the :ref:`MAD-NG section <madng mode>` do not appear in the `TfsDataFrame`.

 .. admonition:: Default mode

-    The default compability mode enforced before writing is ``MAD-X``.
+    The default compatibility mode enforced before writing is ``MAD-X``.
     This decision is to ensure the file would be accepted by both codes when using default values.